 Please get in touch with us via email to arrange a time for an interview with Simon Joannou.

 To undertake the Teacher Mentoring program, students need to have been students of Iyengar Yoga for a minimum of 3 years.

 The Teacher Mentoring Program is a 3 Year course.
 Year One is an Indepth Study Course.
 Years Two & Three focus on teaching in the Iyengar Method.
 Each year comprises of 5 weekends study, plus reading and assignments.

 Thursdays: 4-6pm Yoga therapy (optional)

 Fridays: 5.30pm -8.00pm Practise

 Sundays: 7- 9am practise session & 1-4pm Theory/ practical workshops.

 In addition, trainees need to undertake 100 hours of assisting.
 Trainees attend Yoga Therapy, group practices, regular classes and workshops during the course.
 Teacher Mentoring is a busy period where students are encouraged to dedicate themselves to Yoga.

-The cost of the course is $1,250.00 per year.
+The cost of the course is $250.00 per weekend.
 A $500 deposit is required to enrol in the program.
 Please get in touch with us to discuss your payment options.

 Marrickville Yoga Centre also offers an Indigenous Scholarship.
 This scholarship is a free scholarship to undertake the program with Simon.
 The scholarship covers not only the cost of mentoring but all attendance at classes and ongoing mentorship.
 Please get in touch with us to arrange a meeting with Simon to apply for the Scholarship.